 MA in Social Justice

-Significant numbers of professionals, young adults, and activists are intensely interested in community service, social justice, and human rights advocacy; they often identify themselves as "change agents."
-Faith-based community service programs, service immersion trips, and social justice projects attract high-minded "change agents" of great generosity and courage who want to serve economically disadvantaged communities, underserved and underrepresented populations, and people whose human dignity is under assault by social arrangements and structures.
-The post-Vatican II emphasis on a Church that sees working for justice as constitutive of the Christian life and that proposes an “option for the poor” as a pastoral standard, has spawned a growing number of talented and educated young adults who want to integrate service, social justice, and advocacy into their life patterns and career choices.
-With Pope Francis I, this movement is gaining even more momentum.
+Faith-based community service programs, service immersion trips, and social justice projects attract high-minded "change agents: of great generosity and courage who want to serve economically disadvantaged communities, underserved and underrepresented populations, and people whose human dignity is under assault by social arrangements and structures.
+The post-Vatican II emphasis on a Church that sees working for justice as constitutive of the Christian life and that proposes an "option for the poor" as a pastoral standard, has spawned a growing number of talented and educated young adults who want to integrate service, social justice, and advocacy into their life patterns and career choices.
+With Pope Francis, the social justice movement is gaining even more momentum.

 - Develop an in-depth understanding of Catholic social teachings (and their basis in Catholic fundamental theology) and the foundational principles of liberation theology; introductory understanding of similar foundations in other denominations and religions;